YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 He is the perceiver of all sense objects without the physical sense organs; unattached, and yet the sustainer of all; devoid of the three modes of material Nature, and yet the enjoyer of the modes of material Nature by becoming a living entity.
 (13.14)

 He is inside as well as outside all beings, animate and inanimate.
 He is incomprehensible because of His subtlety.
-And because of His omnipresence, He is very near Â¾ residing in oneâ€™s inner psyche; as well as far away Â¾ in the Supreme Abode.
+And because of His omnipresence, He is very near Â¾ residing in one's inner psyche; as well as far away Â¾ in the Supreme Abode.
 (13.15)

 He is undivided, and yet appears to exist as if divided in beings.
 He is the object of knowledge, and appears as the creator, sustainer, and destroyer of all beings.
 (See also 11.13, and 18.20) (13.16)